Wire Brushes: Common Problems and How to Fix Them

 TROUBLESHOOTING STEPS

-- Ensure to select a brush with the correct type of wire and hardness that is perfectly suitable to the material being operated.
+- Ensure to select a brush with the correct type of wire and hardness that is perfectly suitable for the material being operated.

 - Ensure to apply gentle pressure to prevent surface damage